I-am-PUID-0/DUMB_docs/docs/faq/zilean.md

 # Zilean FAQ

-Below are some common questions and solutions related to Zilean when used with **DMB**.
+Below are some common questions and solutions related to Zilean when used with **DUMB**.

 ---